mutableJS/demo/README.md

 This is a proof of concept of the reactive mutability of DOM elements accomplished with the use of `@mutablejs/core` and `@mutablejs/dom`

+#### Try before using

+You can [try it out in CodeSandbox](https://codesandbox.io/p/sandbox/github/mutableJS/demo/tree/master?file=%2Fsrc%2Findex.tsx%3A1%2C1) before you clone and start using our demo app.

 ## Installation and Startup

 With **npm**: